handyman97/tts_server/README.md

 $ /etc/init.d/mosquitto start
 ```

-Make sure that your host has an active pulseaudio sink for speech output.
+Make sure that you have an active pulseaudio server for digesting speech text.
+By default, the server is assumed to be `localhost` (configurable).

 ```
 $ pulseaudio --start